jayflo/vim-skip/README.markdown

 [Sneak](https://github.com/justinmk/vim-sneak) have created "find based" motions, i.e. you first initialize the movement, then you are prompted for your destination (similar to ``f``, ``F``, ``t``, ``T``, ``/``).
-After which, in Sneak's case, you use another key to continue the motion, or restart the process all together.
+After which, in some cases, you use another key to continue the motion, or restart the process all together.
 These are fantastic plugins, but do not fit my personality.
 Thinking too much up front really messes up my chi.